adloky/smalls/english/all-dorothys-adventures-in-oz.md

 At this everyone in the Throne Room suddenly became quiet, and the kitten continued,

 "I will confess that I intended to eat the little pig for my breakfast.
 I crept into the room while the Princess was dressing and hid myself under a chair.
 When Ozma went away she closed the door and left her pet on the table.
-At once I jumped

-up and told the piglet not to make a fuss.
+At once I jumped up and told the piglet not to make a fuss.
 But no one can teach these creatures to be reasonable.
 He trembled so with fear that he fell off the table into a big vase that was standing on the floor.
 I suppose he’s still there."

 All were astonished at this confession, and Ozma at once sent an officer to her room to fetch the vase.
-When he returned the Princess looked into the case and discovered her lost pig- let.
+When he returned the Princess looked into the case and discovered her lost piglet.
 The Tin Woodman smashed the vase with his axe and set the little prisoner free.

 Dorothy hugged the kitten in her arms and told her how delighted she was to know that she was innocent.